hoonzis/hoonzis.github.io/_posts/2012-10-02-fakes-is-new-test-isolation-framework.md

 Code example related to this post are available at [GitHub](https://github.com/hoonzis/PexMolesAndFakes).
 Fakes framework contains two constructs which can be used to isolate code:

-* Stubs – should be used to implement interfaces and stub the behaviour of public methods.
+* Stubs – should be used to implement interfaces and stub the behavior of public methods.
-* Shims – allow mocking the behaviour of ANY method, including static and private methods inside .NET assemblies.
+* Shims – allow mocking the behavior of ANY method, including static and private methods inside .NET assemblies.

 Stubs are generated classes.
 For each public method in the original interface a delegate is create which holds the action that should be executed while invoking the original method.
 In the case of Shims, such delegate is generated for all methods, even the private and static ones.